Last Updated on November 29, 2023

 Think back to the films you may have seen– whether recently or not– that are partly or wholly set in Paris.
 What sorts of backdrops (aside from the oh-so-predictable Eiffel Tower) do they most often have in common?

 If you guessed “bridges”, you’re right on my wavelength.
-From “Last Tango in Paris” to “Amélie”, “Les Amants du Pont Neuf” to “Before Sunset” and “Midnight in Paris”, some of the more well-known movies set in the capital feature its iconic bridges as a filming location (or even as starring characters of sorts).
+From “Last Tango in Paris” to “Amélie”, “Les Amants du Pont Neuf” to “Before Sunset” and “Midnight in Paris”, many well-known movies set some of the most beautiful bridges of Paris as filming locations (or even as starring characters of sorts).

 There’s a very good reason for these directorial choices.
-Many of the historic bridges in Paris are remarkably photogenic, and not only because they offer views over the waterscapes of the Seine River and the (admittedly mucky, yet poetic) Canal St. Martin.
+Many of the city’s historic bridges are remarkably photogenic, and not only because they offer views over the waterscapes of the Seine River and the (admittedly mucky, yet poetic) Canal St. Martin.

 They each tell fascinating stories about the city’s history, architecture, political fortunes– and political egos.
 And since 1991, all of the bridges situated within Paris along the Seine were deemed part of a UNESCO World Heritage site, along with the river and riverbanks itself.

-But history aside, which are the most beautiful bridges in Paris?
+But history aside, which bridges in Paris are the most beautiful?
 There are arguably too many to include in a short post like this one.
 But in what follows, I take you on a visual and historical tour of those that I find especially inspiring and worth visiting.

 I’ve also added other beautiful and historic examples to the clickable custom map below.
 You can use it to help navigate from one point to another on your next trip, if desired.